simara-svatopluk/ddd-course/5-persistence/persistence.md

 This system also allows us to use transactions if the persistence system supports them.

 ![infrastructure middleware is responsible for commiting objects used by repositories](5-persistence-2.png)

+The object manager fetches data from persistence and convert them to entities.
+For tracking and flushing changes in entities it uses [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).